 Of Washington's 281 cities and towns, 227 (81%) operate under the mayor-council form, 53 (19%) have adopted the council-manager form, and 1 (less than 1%) operates under the commission form.

 The Edgewood City Municipal Code provides for a Salary Commission.
 The Commissioners are appointed for "staggered terms" from the residents of the City.
 The Mayor and the City Council's compensation are reviewed annually by the Edgewood Salary Commission.
 Any adjustment by the Commission is given to the City Clerk, and is not subject to Mayor or Council review or approval.
 For the 2018's budget, the Salary Commission chose to make no changes to elected compensation.

 Because the Mayor of Edgewood serves in lieu of a City Administrator, he is paid a higher wage than comparable Mayors who serve primarily as a policy director.
-He is in the office daily, works an average work week in excess of 40 hours, and while he does not receive retirement benefits he participates in the employee health benefit plan.
+He is in the office daily, works an average work week in excess of 40 hours, and participates in the employee retirement and health benefit plans.
 His wage is compared to other Washington State Mayors who serve a similar Chief Administrator role, which again, is reviewed annually by the Salary Commission.